blackberry/Community/news/Latest_News.md

 We now have new online catalogs for [All Repositories](http://blackberry.github.com/Community/All_Repos.html) and
 [All Samples](http://blackberry.github.com/Community/All_Samples.html).
+We currently have over 238 samples and over 60 repositories.
-The Samples catalog supports narrowing based on tags.
+Note that the Samples catalog supports narrowing based on tags to help you navigate through all the samples.

 _Source_: [Eduardo Pelegri-Llopart] on August 15, 2012